 Expert Baking Tips

-- Use Room Temperature Butter/Vegan Baking Stick- Do not use melted butter.
-Since these cookies have no eggs, if you use melted butter the cookies will spread into a giant mess while baking.
+- Use Room Temperature Butter/ Vegan Baking Stick- Do not use melted butter.
+Since these cookies have zero eggs, if you use melted butter the cookies will spread into a giant mess while baking.
+If you're using vegan butter, have it be on the colder side vs room temperature.

-- Reshape the Cookies- If you want your cookies nice and round, and less spread out, reshape them as soon as they come out of the oven.
-Either use a spatula to push them back into a circle shape or use a large circle cookie cutter.
-I prefer to push them back into a circle with a spatula.
-If using a cookie cutter, place it over the cookies and rotate quickly in a circle.
+- Reshape your Cookies- If you want the cookies nice and round, reshape them as soon as they come out of the oven.
+Simply use a spatula to push them back into a circle shape.

 Recipe FAQs